Recover to a Log Sequence Number (SQL Server)

 Overview of Log Sequence Numbers

 LSNs are used internally during a RESTORE sequence to track the point in time to which data has been restored.
 When a backup is restored, the data is restored to the LSN corresponding to the point in time at which the backup was taken.
 Differential and log backups advance the restored database to a later time, which corresponds to a higher LSN.
+For more information about LSNs, see the SQL Server Transaction Log Architecture and Management Guide.

 LSNs are values of data type numeric(25,0).
 Arithmetic operations (for example, addition or subtraction) are not meaningful and must not be used with LSNs.

-Viewing LSNs Used by Backup and Restore
+Viewing LSNs used by Backup and Restore

 The LSN of a log record at which a given backup and restore event occurred is viewable using one or more of the following:

-LSNs also appear in some message texts.
+LSNs also appear in some messages in the error log.

-Transact-SQL Syntax for Restoring to an LSN
+Transact-SQL Syntax for restoring to an LSN

 By using a RESTORE statement, you can stop at or immediately before the LSN, as follows: